lm2343635/SingleViewApp/README.md

 )
 ```

-In the `UIApplicationMain` method, we passed the argc and argv parameters like the C language at first.
+In the `UIApplicationMain` method, the first two the parameters `argc` and `argv` are same as those in the C language.
-Then we passed the UIApplication and AppDelegate.
+The last two parameters indicate the `UIApplication` and `AppDelegate` of this single view application.
-We can create a subclass of UIApplication for some customized demand.
+We can create a subclass of `UIApplication` for some customized demand.

 Then we add a file named `AppDelegate.swift` and add the following code.